 A “silent disease”

-Dogs with hypertension may be “subclinical,” meaning the condition is not severe enough for them to show obvious signs; or they display symptoms related to an underlying disease, such as chronic kidney disease.
+Hypertension in dogs may be “subclinical,” meaning the condition is not severe enough for the dogs to show obvious signs, or they display symptoms related to an underlying disease, such as chronic kidney disease.
 However, persistently high blood pressure can damage the eyes, brain, heart and blood vessels as well as the kidneys and, by the time signs do occur, they may be catastrophic.

 Awareness leads to monitoring, early diagnosis and treatment